gt-coar/NesaraREU20/TRPO_Simplex/README.md

-Solving Discrete state and discrete action RL problems using Simplex Method
+Solving Discrete state and Discrete action RL problems using TRPO Formulation and Simplex LP Algorithm